 6. Learning Disabilities

 Learning disability is a neurological condition where children find it difficult to read, write, listen, reason, or understand certain concepts.
 This does not indicate that they are lazy or unintelligent.
 It shows that they process information differently.
-There are many types of learning disabilities, such as dyslexia, dysphasia, dyspraxia, among others (12).
+There are many types of learning disorders, such as dyslexiaiXA learning difficulty leading to difficulties in reading and writing , dysphasiaiXA linguistic dysfunction that impacts communication ability and language comprehension , dyspraxiaiXA condition that interferes with mobility and coordination , among others (12).

 Causes of learning disabilities